DecentralizedAmateurPagingNetwork/Web/README.md

 1. Update your local repository: `git fetch`
 2. Run through step 2 of the installation process
-3. Make sure that your changes in the files listed in steps 3. to 6. of the installation process are still in place
-4. Run through steps 8. to 11. of the installation process
+3. Run through steps 8. to 11. of the installation process
-5. Done!
+4. Done!

 ## Changelog
 A list of changes is always available on the [Releases](https://github.com/DecentralizedAmateurPagingNetwork/Web/releases)-page.